-Now, trying searching for List of Hyderabad blast 2013 victims, a few results like this and this list the names of the people but where are photos and their life stories?
+Now, trying searching for list of Hyderabad blast 2013 victims, you would get a few results like this and this which lists the names of the people but where are their photos and life stories?

-Try another search fo List of Mumbai attack 2008 victims, what do you get? a partial list from Telegraph, another list of just names from two circles and mid-day.
+Try another search for list of Mumbai attack 2008 victims, what do you get? a partial list from Telegraph, another list of just names from two circles and mid-day.

 And that has lead to one of worst forms of desensitization towards terror attacks.

-Few months back, women were on streets in New Delhi not because “one” women was gang-raped [such “one”s happen just too often in the country/world] but because they were able to relate to the [unfulfilled] life story of “a girl born in poor family whose father sold his land so that, she can study.
-And she dare break the New Delhi’s norm of women not venturing after sunset.”
+Few months back, women were on streets of New Delhi not because “one” woman was gang-raped (such “one”s happen just too often in the country/world) but because they were able to relate to the unfulfilled life story of “a girl born in poor family whose father sold his land so that, she can study.
+And she dare to break the New Delhi’s norm of women not venturing after sunset.”
 As humans we learn to relate to other humans based on their life stories.

-When victims are reduced to numbers, we don’t see them as humans any more, we don’t think about the difficulties their immediate family members have to bear.
-No wonder Narasimha Rao [ex-Prime Minister of India] once said “It seems in this country only terrorists have human rights”.
-As India loses the intellectual battle against terrorism, losing the battle on ground is a natural outcome.
+When we reduce victims to numbers, we don’t see them as humans any more, we don’t think about the difficulties their immediate family members have to bear.
+No wonder Narasimha Rao, ex-Prime Minister of India, once said, “It seems in this country only terrorists have human rights”.
+As India loses the intellectual battle against terrorism, it loses losing the real battle on ground as well.

-This also hits back India in terms of diplomacy and international image since foreigners would know bad as well as [sometimes completely fictional] good life stories about the terrorists-who-were-hanged but the terror victims will be reduced to numbers and forgotten.
+This also hits back India in international diplomacy since foreigners would know bad as well as good life stories (sometimes completely fictional) about the hanged terrorists but the terror victims will be reduced to numbers and forgotten.

-If Govt. of India or Indian media can start compiling life stories of these victims, it can target all the above issues simultaneously.
+If Govt. of India or Indian media can start compiling life stories of these victims, it can target all the above issues.
 Indians will become more sensitive towards terrorist attacks, anti-nationals will lose their clout and foreigners will know more about lives of who died.